Welch123/iFit/README.md

 - Appendix-A contains an exmaple to illustrate the process to build CSN_WD for a code snippet.
 - Appendix-B describes the baseline approach in details.
 - Appendix-C shows the results obtained on the whole set of subject systems.
-- Appendix-D gives an example to illustrate the process to compute the CG value for a specific class.``This appendix is not mentioned in the manuscript.``
+- Appendix-D gives an example to illustrate the process to compute the CG value for a specific class.

+``Appendix-D is not mentioned in the manuscript.``

 # CSN<sub>WD</sub>
 This directory contains the CSN<sub>WD</sub> that we built for all the subject systems used in our experiments.
 There are three versions of CSN<sub>WD</sub>s according to different weighting mechanisms (i.e., OWM, EWM and DWM).